 The squash also sends out long, winding vines, but likes to stay close to the ground.
 The plants also have large leaves.
 These were planted in between the rows of corn and beans and acted as an edible ground cover, which not only kept the weeds away but also provided shade for the corn's very shallow roots.
 They also helped keep the ground moist, which helped the beans grow, which helped the corn grow higher, which made for longer bean vines and yields, and so on, and so on.

 It was pure agricultural brilliance and the reason these three humble plants play such a large part in so many Native American myths and legends.
 They believed that since they were so magical when grown together, that they should also be eaten together.
-They also believed that since they protected each other while growing, that they would protect whoever ate them together.
+They also believed that since they protected each other while growing, they would protect whoever ate them together.

 The Perfect Diet?